ethers-io/ethers.js/docs/v5/api/signer/README.md

 #### *eoa* . **mnemonic** => *[Mnemonic](/v5/api/utils/hdnode/#Mnemonic)*

 *Optional*.
 The account HD mnemonic, if it has one and can be determined.
-Some sources do not encode the mnemonic, such as an HD extended keys.
+Some sources do not encode the mnemonic, such as HD extended keys.